WoradeeKongthong/garbage_image_multiclass_classification/README.md

 - one-indexed-files-notrash_val.txt
 - one-indexed-files-notrash_test.txt

-The images in original folder named 'images' are managed to be in the file structure to be able to work with Keras ImageDataGenerator object as in folder name 'data'.
+The images in original folder named 'images' are managed to be in the file structure to be able to work with Keras ImageDataGenerator object as in folder name 'dataset'.
-All process of this preparation is in 01_data_preparation.ipynb.
+The process of preparation is included in the notebook.

 ## Model Development (are performed on Google COLAB)
 The models used in this multiclass classification problem are